geo-smart/Snow-Extrapolation/README.md

 This project builds on the ongoing Cooperative Institute for Research-to-Operations in Hydrology ([CIROH](https://ciroh.ua.edu/)) National Snow Model project to provide operational, near-real-time snow-water-equivalent (SWE) estimates for updating the state of the snowpack within the National Water Model ([NWM](https://water.noaa.gov/about/nwm)).

+The [Getting started](./Getting%20Started.md) file will help new users create a virtual environment and install the correct packages using the [requirements.text](./requirements.txt).

 ### Collaborators